To be eligible to reside at Magdalena House, mothers must:

 - possess the desire, interest, and ability to participate full-time in educational or vocational training.

-- pursue life enrichment classes, counseling, and other activities at Magdalena House.
+- commit to pursuing life enrichment classes, counseling, and other activities at Magdalena House.

 - commit to making personal changes that will result in positive growth, self-reliance and ongoing spiritual formation.